-You may see your primary care doctor, or your doctor may refer you to a physician who specializes in mental health (psychiatrist).
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+You may see your primary care doctor, or your doctor may refer you to a professional who specializes in mental health conditions.
+You may want to take a family member or friend along, if possible.
+Someone who comes with you may remember something that you missed or forgot.

 What you can do

-- Write down any symptoms you've had, including any that may seem unrelated to the reason you scheduled the appointment.
+- Any symptoms you're experiencing, including any that may seem unrelated to the reason you scheduled the appointment

 - Is depression the most likely cause of my symptoms?